 Lighting 101 - Light Stands

-Above is a (7.5-foot) LP605, which I consider to be the best compact light stand made today and which you probably by now already have on the way as a part of your starter lighting kit.
+At left is the LumoPro 7.5-foot LP605 compact light stand, ($40) which I consider to be the best of its kind made today and which you probably by now already have on the way as a part of your starter lighting kit.
 Compact light stands like the LP605 generally have five sections (so they fold up very small—21 inches or so) and are ideally suited for photographers using lightweight, speedlight-based lighting gear.

-This piece of gear is not complicated.
-Essentially, a light stand exists only to do one thing: oppose gravity.
+A light stand is not complicated.
+Essentially, it exists only to do one thing: oppose gravity.
 It holds your light at a place in three-dimensional space.
 Pretty simple stuff.
+But there are still good and not-so-good choices that you can make.
+The LP605 is heavier-duty than most, and the ground spikes are icing on the cake.

 NEXT: Umbrella/Stand Adapters